 Example 6: Solving Combinations Problems

-Given that form an arithmetic sequence and find all possible values of .
+Given that is an arithmetic sequence, find all possible values of .

 In an arithmetic sequence, there is a constant difference between consecutive terms.
 Hence, the difference between the first two and last two terms will be equal and we can write